• Skip to primary navigation

 Executive Director

 Dr. Craig Kauffman is a Professor of Political Science and Environmental Studies at the University of Oregon.
 His work focuses on environmental politics, ecological law, rights of nature, and sustainable development.
 He is the author of numerous articles and books, including The Politics of Rights of Nature (MIT Press, 2022).
-Since 2021, he has served as Principal Investigator of the Eco Jurisprudence Monitor (funded by the Rockefeller Brothers Fund and Environment Now) leading an international team of researchers to develop the resource.
+He serves as Principal Investigator of the EJM (funded by the Rockefeller Brothers Fund and Environment Now), and led an international team of researchers to develop the platform in 2021.
 He is also a member of the UN Harmony with Nature Network and a founding member of the Global Alliance for the Rights of Nature (GARN) Academic Hub.

 Cat Haas

-Cat Haas joined the Eco Jurisprudence Monitor in 2022 and has served as its Director since 2023, leading the project’s research, partnerships, and strategic development.
-Her work centers on strengthening multilateralism, fostering global partnerships and education, and exploring multidisciplinary collaboration to integrate art, storytelling, and innovative design.
-She holds an M.A. in Global Studies from the University of North Carolina, where her research focused on pluriversal ontology in the development and globalization of the Rights of Nature movement.
-Cat also serves on the Steering Committee of the GARN Academic Hub and is a member of the IUCN World Commission on Environmental Law.
+Cat Haas is a legal researcher and the Director of the Eco Jurisprudence Monitor, where she has led the project’s research, partnerships, and strategic development since 2022.
+Her work focuses on comparative ecological law, global network-building, multilateral engagement, and integrating art, storytelling, and innovative design into the EJM research and public-facing tools.
+She holds an MA from the University of North Carolina, where her research examined pluriversal ontology in the development and globalization of the Rights of Nature movement.
+Cat is a member of the IUCN World Commission on Environmental Law and serves on the Steering Committee of the GARN Academic Hub.

 Louis Charron

 Louis Charron is a designer specialized in science communication, helping scientists translate complex ideas for broad audiences through storytelling, branding, and digital design.
 He holds an MFA from École des Arts Décoratifs in Paris, and was a Designer and Research Fellow at the Massachusetts Institute of Technology (MIT) Senseable City Lab from 2017–2019.
 He has since collaborated with labs at MIT, Dartmouth, and the University of British Columbia, focusing on visual identities, websites, and animation.
-Louis supports the Eco Jurisprudence Monitor’s design, helping make Earth law accessible and engaging through creative, narrative-driven media.
+Louis supports the EJM’s design and visualizations to help make Earth law accessible and engaging through creative, narrative-driven media.

 Montserrat Anguiano